jawahar273/practNLPTools-lite/docs/issues.rst

         *windows: I never compiled C files in Windows.* python setup.py install

 #.
-Any other, you can la la laa la laaaa to biplab12 (A T) cse d0t iitb
+Any other, you can mail to Jawahar273@gmail.com
-   d0t ac d0t in or Jawahar273@gmail.com
 #.
-Issues with “pip install practnlptools” <- **this only for original
+Issues with “pip install pntl”
-   tool**

-    | This is not possible until a proper package release in PyPi.
-    |

 You might receive following Error while running: